-- When the ECAI uses methodologies (e.g. definition of default, etc.) similar to those used by the international entities upon which the Basel Committee constructed its benchmarks, competent authorities will use qualitative factors to adjust their quantitative assessment before finalising the assignment of each of the ECAI's credit assessments to the credit quality steps established in the CRD. - When the ECAI uses different methodologies, it will be required to provide its own assessment on whether and to what extent its methodology differs from that used to calculate the benchmarks in the Basel II text.
+- 147. The CRD requires competent authorities to consider qualitative factors such as the pool of issuers covered by the ECAI, the range of credit assessments that it assigns, the meaning of each credit assessment, and the ECAI's definition of default. - 148.
+Qualitative factors will play a crucial role in the mapping process in the following situations: - When the ECAI uses methodologies (e.g. definition of default, etc.) similar to those used by the international entities upon which the Basel Committee constructed its benchmarks, competent authorities will use qualitative factors to adjust their quantitative assessment before finalising the assignment of each of the ECAI's credit assessments to the credit quality steps established in the CRD. - When the ECAI uses different methodologies, it will be required to provide its own assessment of whether and to what extent its methodology differs from that used to calculate the benchmarks in the Basel II text.
 In this way, supervisors will get a better understanding of what a credit assessment represents and the risk level associated with it.
 This may lead to the assignment of similar CDR data to different credit quality steps from those set out in the Basel text. - Recently established ECAIs and ECAIs that have compiled only a short record of default data would need to demonstrate to what extent they believe that the default data they use are a long-term default rate.
-Qualitative factors would be particularly importance in making that demonstration. - 143.
-In their assessment, competent authorities will take into account the qualitative variables indicated in the CRD: - a.
+Qualitative factors would be particularly importance in making that demonstration. - 149.
+In their assessment, competent authorities will take into account the qualitative variables indicated in the CRD:

+- a.
 The definition of default.
 An ECAI using a more stringent definition of default than that used in the international benchmark will report more default events, meaning that CDRs could be overstated.
-The opposite situation could also occur, i.e an ECAI using a less stringent definition of default. - b.
+The opposite situation could also occur: i.e an ECAI using a less stringent definition of default. - b.
 The pool of issuers covered by the ECAI.
 ECAIs may use a static pool of issuers or adjust the pool periodically, for example for withdrawn credit assessments. - c.
 The statistical significance of ECAIs' default rates.
 In particular, the number of rated issues shall be sufficiently large to ensure the statistical significance of CDRs.
 Particular attention will be paid to situations where the ECAI is sectorally-focused or geographically specialised, or where the ECAI rates portfolios for which default data are very scarce. - d.
-The meaning of the credit assessment, i.e. the substance of the opinion represented by a particular rating grade. - 144.
+The meaning of the credit assessment, i.e. the substance of the opinion represented by a particular rating grade. - 150.
 In addition to the qualitative factors set out in the CRD, competent authorities should consider other relevant factors such as: - e.
 The variable used to weight default events.
-Different variables, such as the number of issues, the currency value of exposures rated or other characteristics, can be used to weight default events.
+Different variables, such as the number of issues, the currency value of exposures rated, or other characteristics, can be used to weight default events.
 The choice of variable may have an impact on the results. - f.
-Geographic coverage: the use of regional or global data.
+Geographic coverage: the use of regional or global data. - g.

-- g.
 Dynamic properties and characteristics of the rating system or methodology (a 'point-in-time' rating system or a 'through the cycle' system).
-This can be assessed in general terms without entering into the details of the ECAI's default model. - 145.
+This can be assessed in general terms without entering into the details of the ECAI's default model. - 151.
 Supervisors may consider the mapping on the basis of additional information and analysis provided by the ECAI.